-Implementation of the response to instruction is designed to increase support with the goal of improving long-term academic success.
-This process starts with in-depth screening to identify specific areas of need for students.
-The Student Study Team (SST) is a resource available to all iQ Academy California - Los Angeles families.
-The Student Study Team (SST) is designed to address parent concerns regarding their student's academic or behavioral challenges.
-The Student Study Team meeting provides a forum for the parent, general education teacher, additional iQ Academy California - Los Angeles teachers, and support staff to come together and develop additional ideas or strategies to help the student.
-All Student Study Team meetings are conducted via conference call.
-The process should be used as the first step in working with a specialist to help identify a student's strengths and weaknesses.
+The Student Study Team (SST) is a resource available to all families and staff members.
+The Student Study Team is designed to address parent or teacher concerns regarding their student's individual academic or behavioral needs.
+The Student Study Team meeting provides a forum for the parent, general education teacher, additional teachers, and support staff to come together and develop additional ideas or strategies to help the student.
+All Student Study Team meetings are conducted via web conference (Zoom, Class Connect, etc.) or conference call.
+The process should be used as the first step in working with a specialist to help identify a student's strengths and areas of need.
 This will provide additional support to a student to enable success within the least restrictive environment, the general education classroom.
 If you have academic or behavioral concerns regarding your student, please let your teacher know.